genbratton/html_to_wordpress_theme/README.md

 ## Time Estimate (Duration)

 How long will it take to present this lesson?
-Put an "x" in the brackets for the one that applies.

 * [ ] 1 hour or less
 * [x] 2-4 hours (half-day)